 Business Licensing & Permits

-Depending on the state where your business is located, you may need to obtain a business license.
+Depending on the state where your business is located, you may need to obtain a business license for your cleaning business.
 The cost of a business license will vary, however licensing is usually around $100 to register your business and obtain a license.
 If your state or city requires permits for the type of cleaning business you are starting, you’ll also have to pay a small fee for that, as well.

 Another cost you will need to consider is insurance.
 This includes general liability insurance, which will protect you in the event that someone is injured while working in your company.
 The cost of insurance will vary depending on the type of business you are running.
 On average, you can expect to spend around $300 on general liability insurance monthly, with additional costs for worker’s compensation if you’ve hired employees.
 A general amount of $300-$500 should be budgeted for insurance when starting your cleaning business.